 Conveyancing is the legal process which transfers the ownership of a property from one person to another.
 Your conveyancer will help you fill out all the legal forms required to process your sale or purchase, liaise with your mortgage lender and the other party’s conveyancer, and complete tasks such as obtaining and checking the searches and transferring funds.

 A conveyancer is a specialist property lawyer who legally transfers property ownership from person to another.

 Commonly, the amount of money needed on top of your mortgage to buy the house is known as the deposit, however in conveyancing terms, the deposit under the contract will be 10% of the purchase price.
 Once you’ve exchanged contracts on a deal, you risk losing all of your deposit if you pull out.
 If you’re buying and selling at the same time, your conveyancer will organise the transfer of your deposit from the funds you’re receiving for selling your current property.

-Disbursements are expenses that your conveyancer pays for as part of your move.
+Disbursements are expenses that your conveyancer pays to a third party as part of your move.
 This can include things like the costs of searches, and fees for registering details with the Land Registry.
-Usually you will need to pay an up-front fee to your conveyancer, which covers the disbursements that are going to crop up.
+Usually, you will need to pay an up-front fee to your conveyancer, which covers the disbursements that are going to crop up.

-The equity in your home’s the amount that you actually own, as opposed to owing money to your mortgage lender.
-So if your property’s worth £200,000 and you have £75,000 outstanding on the mortgage, you own £125,000 of the equity in your home.
+This is the cash value in your home that you actually own, as opposed to owing money to your mortgage lender.
+For example, if your property’s worth £200,000 and you have £75,000 outstanding on the mortgage, you own £125,000 of the equity in your home.

 When you buy a freehold property, this means that you have complete ownership of the land and everything built on it.
 This effectively lasts forever, until you sell the property.
 Subject to legal and planning conditions, you have the right to do what you want to your land and home.